 Action E: Public awareness and dissemination of results

-E1 - Project promotion and awareness raising
+E1 - Project promotion and awareness raising - COMPLETED

 Small notice boards were mounted at the project beneficiaries’ premises in December 2017.